 I wrote and directed the 2007 movie The Nines, starring Ryan Reynolds and Melissa McCarthy.
-It’s almost always available through Netflix and iTunes.
+It’s generally available through Netflix and iTunes.

 For television, I created the show D.C. for the WB Network.
 It was a terrible experience.
-I’m currently writing a pilot called Chosen for ABC, which has so far been great.
+I’ve also written pilots for ABC and Fox, both of which went fine.

-Through my company, Quote-Unquote Apps, I’ve released several popular apps and doodads, including FDX Reader, Bronson Watermarker, Highland and Less IMDb.
+Through my company, Quote-Unquote Apps, I’ve released several popular apps and doodads, including Highland 2, Weekend Read, and Bronson Watermarker.